ldtteam/minecolonies/README.md

 Git is used to clone MineColonies and update your local copy.

 1. Download and install Git [here](http://git-scm.com/download/).
-2. *Optional*: Download and install a Git GUI client, such as Github for Windows/Mac, SmartGitHg, TortoiseGit, etc.  A nice list is available [here](http://git-scm.com/downloads/guis).
+2. *Optional*: Download and install a Git GUI client, such as SourceTree, Github for Windows/Mac, SmartGitHg, TortoiseGit, etc.  A nice list is available [here](http://git-scm.com/downloads/guis).

 ####Setup MineColonies
 This section assumes that you're using the command-line version of Git.